 About Our Services

 The Family Abuse Center offers a free, safe and confidential place for adults and children to begin to experience life without violence.
-Our profession staff listen, advocate and provide moral support to all those seeking our services.
+Our professional staff listens, advocates and provides moral support to all those seeking our services.
 We offer counseling, transportation help, job and life skills education, and more.

 Who We Serve